Shutaro Ida Drops Out of Bloodstained 2 After Cancer Diagnosis

-Last Tuesday (1st), designer Shutaro Ida announced his decision to step away from the development of Bloodstained 2 to focus on treating recently diagnosed cancer.
-The information was released on his account on platform X (formerly Twitter), where he expressed his commitment to health.
+Last Tuesday (1st), designer Shutaro Ida announced his decision to step away from the development of Bloodstained 2 to focus on treating a recently diagnosed cancer.
+The information was released on his account on the X platform (formerly Twitter), where he expressed his commitment to health.

-Ida, who is also known by the names Curry Boy and Curry Sage, shared: “I was diagnosed with cancer and now I have begun my battle against the disease.
-I had already started discussions about the sequel to Bloodstained and I have several ideas for the game.
+Ida, who also goes by the names Curry Boy and Curry Sage, shared: “I was diagnosed with cancer and have now begun my battle with the disease.
+I had already started discussions about the sequel to Bloodstained and have several ideas for the game.
 From now on, I will leave this work to others.
 Thank you for your support.”

 Koji Igarashi, producer of both franchises, shared his message of support for Ida, wishing him a speedy recovery.
-He highlighted that director Shutaro was primarily responsible for developing the Castlevania and Bloodstained series.
-Furthermore, Igarashi emphasized that he deserves credit for these works, while also acknowledging Ida's significant contribution to the projects.
+He noted that director Shutaro was primarily responsible for the development of the Castlevania and Bloodstained series.
+Igarashi also emphasized that he deserves credit for these works, while also acknowledging Ida's significant contribution to the projects.

 Shutaro Ida (blue shirt) with other Bloodstained 2 developers